hbr/Lambda-Calculus/lambda2/basics.md

 Up to now all lambda terms we have used have *terminated* in the sense that we reached a state, where no more reducible expressions are in the term.

 Is this always the case?
 Unfortunately not.
-We see in the following how to construct potentially endless loops in lambda calculus.
+In the following we show how to construct potentially endless loops in lambda calculus.

 ### Normal Forms

-We call a lambda term in normal form if it contains no more redexes.
+We call a lambda term to be in normal form if it contains no more redexes.

 A term not in normal form can contain one or more redexes.
 A computation step is